PCSK9: Inhibitors

 Several studies have determined the potential use of PCSK9 inhibitors in the treatment of hyperlipoproteinemia (commonly called hypercholesterolemia).
 Furthermore, loss-of-function mutations in the PCSK9 gene result in lower levels of LDL and protection against cardiovascular disease.

-PCSK9 inhibitor drugs are now approved by the FDA to treat familial hypercholesterolemia.
+The PCSK9 inhibitor drugs Evolocumab and Alirocumab are now approved by the FDA to treat familial hypercholesterolemia.

 As a drug target

 Drugs can inhibit PCSK9, leading to lowered circulating LDL particle concentrations.
 Since LDL particle concentrations are thought by many experts to be a driver of cardiovascular disease like heart attacks, it is plausible that these drugs may also reduce the risk of such diseases.
 Clinical studies, including phase III clinical trials, are now underway to describe the effect of PCSK9 inhibition on cardiovascular disease, and the safety and efficacy profile of the drugs.
 Among those inhibitors under development in December 2013 were the antibodies alirocumab, evolocumab, 1D05-IgG2 (Merck), RG-7652 and LY3015014, as well as the RNAi therapeutic inclisiran.
 PCSK9 inhibitors are promising therapeutics for the treatment of people who exhibit statin intolerance, or as a way to bypass frequent dosage of statins for higher LDL concentration reduction.

 A review published in 2015 concluded that these agents, when used in patients with high LDL-particle concentrations (thus at greatly elevated risk for cardiovascular disease) seem to be safe and effective at reducing all-cause mortality, cardiovascular mortality, and heart attacks.
 However a 2020 review concluded that while PCSK9 inhibitor treatment provides additional benefits beyond maximally tolerated statin therapy in high-risk individuals, PCSK9 inhibitor use probably produces little or no difference in mortality.

 Regeneron Pharmaceuticals (in collaboration with Sanofi) became the first to market a PCSK9 inhibitor, with a competitor Amgen reaching market slightly later.
 Prices were very high, inhibiting adoption.
 The drugs are approved by the FDA for treatment of hypercholesterolemia, notably the genetic condition heterozygous familial hypercholesterolemia which causes high cholesterol levels and heart attacks at a young age.
 These drugs were later approved by the FDA for the reduction of cardiovascular events including a reduction in all-cause mortality.

+In recent meta-analyses, early initiation of PCSK9 inhibitors within 48 to 72 hours following acute coronary syndrome (ACS) in addition to high dose statin therapy was associated with rapid reduction in LDL-C level, and potentially other lipid profiles such as triglycerides and total cholesterol level at 4 to 12 weeks after the cardiac event.
+This translates into a significant reduction in ACS-related hospital readmission and the need for coronary revascularization in short-term follow-up at 1 to 18 months.